baylisscg/nodejs-commons/README.md

 ## Tests

-To run thes test, following module have to be installed (versions are detailed in the devDependencies section of the package.json).
+To run these test, following module have to be installed (versions are detailed in the devDependencies section of the package.json).

 * Chai
 * Express